 Pitmatic is a vernacular once used by miners in the north-east of England.
 Its name is hardly known even in the area in which it was once best known, though it has received attention from dialectologists and was featured in Melvyn Bragg’s The Routes of English BBC Radio 4 series back in 2000.
-It has been in the news recently as a result of the publication of a book on it by Bill Griffiths.
+It was in the news in 2007 as a result of the publication of a book on it by Bill Griffiths.

 The term is first recorded in print, in a slightly different form, in an article in The Newcastle Weekly Chronicle back in 1873:

 A great many of the lads, especially from the Durham district, had evidently never been in Newcastle previously, and the air of wonder with which they gazed at the crowds, at the buildings, and especially at the fine folks who occupied the windows, was very amusing.
 If the quality criticized and quizzed them, the lads returned the compliment, and it was entertaining enough to catch snatches of criticism on the manners and customs of the upper ten thousand of Newcastle, reduced to the purest “pitmatical”, shouted across the streets, as the men and lads belonging to collieries swept by where I stood in the crowd...

 That fuller form, Pitmatical, soon abbreviated, gives the clue to its origin.
 It’s a compound of pit and mathematical, which may have been intended to stress the skill, precision and craft of the colliers’ work.

 Search World Wide Words